Land Route most likely taken by Thomas Friederich Fisher, 1751

-Thomas Friederich Fisher, born August 11, 1728 in Stuttgart, Wurttenburg, Germany, died 1793 in York County, Pennsylvania.
-Thomas's parents may have been Georg Albrecht Fisher, born 1693 Stuttgart, Württemberg, Germany, died May 20, 1736; and Maria Christiana Faber, born January 1685 (baptized January 17, 1685), married September 22, 1711 in Berg (Stuttgart), Wurttenburg, Germany.
+Thomas Friederich Fisher, born August 11, 1728 in Stuttgart, Wurttenburg, Germany, died 1793 in York County, Pennsylvania (view in Germany).
+Thomas Friederich Fisher's parents were Georg Albrecht Fisher, born 1693 Stuttgart, Württemberg, Germany, died May 20, 1736; and Maria Christiana Faber, born January 1685 (baptized January 17, 1685), married September 22, 1711 in Berg (Stuttgart), Wurttenburg, Germany.
 Maria Christiana Faber's parents were Isaac Faber and Maria Christina Stroel, married November 27, 1666 in Wurttenberg, Germany.

 The book Pennsylvania German Pioneers states that Thomas Friederich Fisher and [his brother] Jacob Fisher arrived together [in the colonies] in September 1751 at Philadelphia from Rotterdam via Portsmouth, England on the ship Phoenix.
 Thomas, who signed in English script, must have been at least 16 years old, while Jacob, who apparently was older, signed in German script.
 The names of children and women on this boat are not given. but one may have been Jacob, Jr.

 It is believed that Thomas and Jacob Fisher departed Philadelphia for Lancaster County very soon (if not immediately) after their arrival in America.
 On his May 5, 1752 Land Warrant, Jacob states that he is from Lanaster County.
 Thomas Fisher states that he is from York County in his June 8, 1752 Land Warrant.

 - On May 5, 1752, Jacob Fisher acquired 100 acres of land in Heidleberg Township, adjoining Henry Shupe and John Shupe.